tuanlong1202/phase-3-ruby-oo-advanced-class-methods-lab/README.md

 ## Learning Goals

-- Build custom class constructors
-- Build class finders
-- Build class operators
+- Build advanced class methods to work with the `@@all` class variable

 ## Instructions